 SETP PLD's

-Valuation date June 30, 2013 June 30, 2013
+Valuation date June 30, 2014 June 30, 2014

 Actuarial cost method Entry age Entry age

 Version Individual Individual

 Amortization method Level percent Level dollar

 closed open

-Remaining amortization period 15 15
+Remaining amortization period 14 15

 Asset valuation method 3 - Year smoothed 3 - Year smoothed

 market market

+additional recognition

+of past investment

+gains in the asset

+smoothing balance

+Asset valuation FY14 37.5%

+The State is responsible

+for funding all costs for

+its employees and the

+UAAL for teachers.

+School districts pay the

+normal costs for

+Funding teachers.

 Actuarial assumptions:

-Investment rate of return 7.25% 7.25%
+Investment rate of return 7.125% 7.25%

 Projected salary increases 3.50% 3.50% - 9.50%

 Includes inflation at 3.50% 3.50%

+Cost of living adjustments no change 3.12%

+Former actuarial assumptions:

+Investment rate of return 7.25% no change

-Cost of living adjustments 2.55% 3.12%
+Cost of living adjustments no change the State paid all costs 2.55%

+Funding for State employees and

+teachers

-Most recent review of plan
+Most recent review of plan 2211 0.011

 experience: 2011 2011

-1 The System amortizes the unfunded liability of the State and teacher plan over a closed period that cannot be longer than 31 years from July 1, 1997 but may be, and at certain times has been, shorter than that period.
+The System amortizes the unfunded liability of the State and teacher plan over a closed period that cannot be longer than 31 years from July 1, 1997 but may be, and at certain times has been, shorter than that period.
 In 2000, the amortization period was reduced to a 19-year period from June 30, 2000.
 In 2004, the Legislature relengthened the period to 25 years, the full extent of the then-remaining Constitutional years for the 2004-2005 biennium, and reshortened the period effective July 1, 2005 to the 13 years that will then remain in the earlier shortened period.
 In 2005, the State repealed the "sunset" provision, with the result that the period for reduction of these unfunded actuarial liabilities continues to the full extent permitted by the State constitution, or June 30, 2028.
 The contribution rate in effect for 2010 was determined by the 2008 valuation, and reflects the relengthened amortization period.
-The unfunded actuarial accrual liability of the judicial plan is amortized over a period of which 4 years remained at June 30, 2013.
+The unfunded actuarial liability of the judicial plan is amortized over a period of which 3 years remained at June 30, 2014.